craigmulligan/nawr/README.md

 ### Features

 - Automatically create preview database for every deploy.
+- Automatically creates a permanent database for production.
 - Uses the [RDS http api](https://github.com/jeremydaly/data-api-client), which handles connection pooling and is optimized for serverless usecases.
 - Seemless local development workflow against a local db via the RDS http api.
 - Offers built in migrations which run as transactions so you are never left in a funky state on failed deploys.